-Sitecore & hCard Microformat for Phone
+Sitecore & hCard Microformat

 We had what I thought was an interesting issue recently while working with my team at Layer One Media on a client project.
 I thought it was a great story and a solution worth sharing.
 A mobile friendly responsive design was the main goal of this particular project, which we have a long history of delivering successfully.
 In this particular case, the customer was using a collection of General Link fields to control the various navigational features on their Sitecore site.
 However, during testing on iOS, it was discovered the telephone links that had been created were now causing the markup to break.

 Upon investigation, the issue was quick and easy to identify.
 Sitecore was treating the General Link fields that were being used for the Telephone Link Protocol as it does any other link and adding the http protocol to the front, automatically.
 One developer even got creative and removed the http:// manually from the field and then hit Save.
 Yes, that did temporarily allow just "tel:###########" to be stored as desired in the Content Editor.
 However, Sitecore's renderField pipeline method GetLinkFieldValue would simply inject it again.

 While creating a custom field type is the ideal long term way to go, I also believe in making the least amount of changes in order to achieve a "Minimal Viable Product."
 So I proceeded to show him how to resolve this issue with just one real line of code injected into the appropriate Sitecore pipeline.
 I'll show you the "quick fix" approach, which is the simplest and most efficient.